nrpndr/user-service/README.md

 - Install Maven \
   Visit [this link](https://maven.apache.org/install.html) in order to install maven in your local.
 - Install Docker Desktop \
-  Visit [this link] (https://docs.docker.com/desktop/install/mac-install/).
+  Visit [this link](https://docs.docker.com/desktop/install/mac-install/).
 If you are a windows desktop user refer [this](https://docs.docker.com/desktop/install/windows-install/)

 #### Exposed REST apis
 Here below are the exposed REST Apis: